 The above SDGs and others not mentioned are interlinked in various ways.
 For example, all three SDGs mentioned are linked by, among other things, the problem of finding affordable, efficient, and durable sources of clean energy, which has important implications for mitigating climate change.
 Hence, multiple SDGs can be simultaneously addressed through solutions to cross-cutting, climate change-related problems.

-- A doctorate in a quantitative discipline including, but not limited to, applied mathematics, climatology, physics, chemistry, computer science, statistical ecology, or engineering.
+- hold a doctorate degree in a quantitative discipline including, but not limited to, applied mathematics, climatology, physics, chemistry, computer science, statistical ecology, or engineering;

-- Significant evidence of excellent, self-initiated and self-directed research in climate change science.
+- demonstrate significant evidence of excellent, self-initiated and self-directed research in climate change science;

-- At least two (2) years of postdoctoral experience.
+- have at least two (2) years of postdoctoral experience;

-- Ability to take up the chair within the first half of 2019 or before the end of 2019.
+- be able to take up the chair within the first half of 2019 or before the end of 2019.